 The Far Northern Coordinating Council (FNCC) on Developmental Disabilities Board of Directors is comprised of members who participate in mapping the course and developing goals for Far Northern Regional Center.
 The Board is challenged to provide the Executive Director and staff with advice regarding the agency’s policies and procedures and the services it provides.
 The Board works to develop policies to ensure the organization meets its mandate and mission.
 The Board is also responsible for hiring and evaluating the Executive Director.

-The next FNCC Board meeting is scheduled for June 27th and 28th at the Gaia Hotel.
-The packet material for the upcoming meeting can be downloaded here. (updated 9/18/2019)
+The next FNCC Board meeting is scheduled for November 22nd at the Gaia Hotel.
+The packet material for the upcoming meeting will be posted soon.

 Frequently Asked Questions